nvidia-holoscan/holohub/applications/ultrasound_segmentation/cpp/README.md

 ### Requirements

-The provided applications are configured to either use the AJA capture card for input stream, or a pre-recorded video of the ultrasound data (replayer).
+The provided applications are configured to either use the AJA capture card for input stream, the YUAN capture card, or a pre-recorded video of the ultrasound data (replayer).
 Follow the [setup instructions from the user guide](https://docs.nvidia.com/clara-holoscan/sdk-user-guide/aja_setup.html) to use the AJA capture card.

 ### Data